Free Consultation833-607-9438

 How RFID Works in Gate Entry Systems

 Every RFID system consists of tags, cards, or fobs, and readers.
-The tag carries a unique electronic identifier, which is detected by a reader within a certain range.
+The tag carries a unique electronic identifier, which a reader detects within a certain range.
 When the system verifies the ID as authorized, it tells the gate to unlock.

 RFID can work for both people and vehicles.
-Some systems rely on handheld key fobs or cards, while others can integrate with windshield tags.
+Some systems use handheld key fobs or cards, while others integrate with windshield tags for hands-free vehicle access.

-It’s typical of most RFID entry systems nowadays to connect with a cloud-based platform that lets property management activate or deactivate access from anywhere.
+Most modern RFID entry systems also connect to a cloud-based platform that allows property managers to activate or deactivate access remotely.

-RFID combines security and convenience in a way that older systems simply can’t match.
-Residents no longer need to fumble with clumsy, metal keys.
-Meanwhile, your staff doesn’t have to manually approve each visitor at the gate.
-Plus, you get a centralized overview of who enters and exits the property.
+RFID combines security and convenience in a way that older systems can’t match.
+Residents no longer need to fumble with physical keys, and staff no longer have to manually approve each visitor at the gate.
+Instead, you get a centralized view of who’s entering and exiting the property.

 Benefits of RFID Gate Access Control Systems